DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   to have another parameter ``qp_id`` to return the queue pair ID which got error interrupt to the application, so that application can reset that particular queue pair.

+* flow_classify: The flow_classify library and example have no maintainer.
+  The library is experimental and, as such, it could be removed from DPDK.
+  Its removal has been postponed to let potential users report interest in maintaining it.
+  In the absence of such interest, this library will be removed in DPDK 23.11.